-Merit ratings and pay increase recommendations should be reasonably consistent with the rhetoric of the written annual evaluations, but no one-to-one equivalency is expected.
+The process of merit evaluation should include a discussion and analysis of performance in each area of apportionment and performance and is encouraged to include a more holistic assessment of overall performance.
+Merit ratings and pay increase recommendations should be reasonably consistent with the language of the written annual evaluations, but absolute equivalency is not expected.

-Whenever possible the Dean will work with the chair to resolve the appeal directly, but can bring the case to the Executive Committee for its recommendation.
-Both the Dean and the Executive Committee are reluctant to make an independent assessment of the quality of a faculty member's work within a discipline and will do so only when there is evidence of a marked departure from the ordinary range of difference of opinion about merit ratings.
-In those rare cases where an outside evaluation is desirable, they may choose to consult with an evaluator external to the department or to the university (in a manner similar to that used for tenure and promotion recommendations)
+The Dean may directly consider the appeal with the assistance of the Associate Dean for Faculty; however, the Dean may also bring the case to the College Executive Committee.
+The appeal at the college level would in general only attempt an independent assessment of the quality of a faculty member's work within a discipline when there is evidence of a marked departure from the ordinary range of difference of opinion about merit ratings.
+In such cases, the college reserves the right to consult with an evaluator external to the department or to the university (in a manner similar to that used for tenure and promotion recommendations).

-Faculty members not satisfied by the decision of the Dean can appeal to the Senior Vice Chancellor for Academic Affairs (if they feel that the decision is inappropriate for academic reasons), to the Faculty Senate Grievance Committee (if they feel due process was not followed) or to Affirmative Action (if they believe they were the victim of discrimination).
+Faculty members not satisfied by the decision of the Dean can appeal to the Associate Vice Chancellor for Faculty Affairs (if they feel that the decision is inappropriate for academic reasons), to the Faculty Senate Grievance Committee (if they feel due process was not followed) or to Institutional Equity and Compliance (if they believe they are the victim of discrimination).